 UC Berkeley unleashed 18 reporters on North Oakland back in late August.
-The pictures above come from some of the stories they found in the last four months.
+The pictures below come from some of the stories they found in the last four months.

 You can read the full articles by following the links below: